Florida Massage Therapist License Exam

 Need of a Massage License: A massage therapist needs a license to practice massage therapy in Florida.

-Qualifications to receive a License: A candidate needs to complete course of study at an approved massage therapist school or apprenticeship program.
+Qualifications to receive a License: A candidate needs to complete a course of study at an approved massage therapist school or apprenticeship program.

 A candidate needs to pass the Massage and Bodywork Licensing Examination (MBLEx).